stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 ## Design

-To achieve these goals this proposal makes the following changes to the stacks
+To achieve these goals this proposal makes the following changes to the Stacks
 protocol:

-1. **Decouple Stacks tenure changes from Bitcoin block arrivals.** A miner may create many Stacks blocks per Bitcoin block, and the next miner must confirm _all of them_.
+1. **Decouple Stacks tenure changes from Bitcoin block arrivals.**  In both today's system and this proposal, miners take turns appending blocks to the Stacks blockchain -- the next miner is selected by cryptographic sortition, and the miner has the duration of the Bitcoin block (its _tenure_) to announce new block state.
+This proposal calls for allowing a miner to many Stacks blocks per Bitcoin block instead of one, and requiring the next miner to confirm _all of them_.
 There are no more microblocks or Bitcoin-anchored blocks;
 instead, there are only Nakamoto Stacks blocks. **This will achieve fast block times.**
 1. **Require stackers to collaborate before the next block can be produced.**
-PoX Stacksrs will need to collectively validate, store, sign, and replicate each Stacks block the miner produces before the next block can be produced to be selected by cryptographic sortition.
+PoX Stackers will need to collectively validate, store, sign, and propagate each Stacks block the miner produces before the next block can be produced to be selected by cryptographic sortition.
 Stackers must do this in order to earn their PoX payouts and unlock their STX (i.e. PoX is now treated as compensation from the miner for playing this essential role).
 In the proposed system, a cryptographic sortition only selects a new miner; it does not give the miner the power to orphan confirmed transactions as it does today.
-This will ensure that miners **do not produce fork and are able to confirm all prior Stacks blocks prior to selection.**
+This will ensure that miners **do not produce forks and are able to confirm all prior Stacks blocks prior to selection.**
 1. **Use stackers to police miner behavior.**  A cryptographic sortition causes the Stackers to carry out a _tenure change_ by (a) agreeing on a "last-signed"